 I’ve had Amish friends for a long time.
 I took this picture from the back seat of their buggy—one of my favorite places to be...
 When I first got to know my original Amish friends, their eight children ranged in age from two to eighteen.
-Now the youngest is out of school (which means eighth grade in their culture) and the oldest has six children of her own.
-Six of them came to my wedding, and I’ve been to two weddings of theirs.
+Now the youngest is out of school (which means eighth grade in their culture) and the oldest has a houseful of children of her own.
+Six of my Amish friends came to my wedding, and I’ve been to two weddings of theirs.

 A year ago, I decided it might be fun to do an ancestry binder for my original Amish friends as a gift, so I asked one of their grown daughters for a few names and dates—and I was off to the races doing Amish genealogy.
 I was worried about a few things, though: (a) that it would be impossible to figure out which of the many Yoders and Millers and Bontragers belonged to which family; (b) that I would find lots of instances of intermarriage, which would embarrass them; and (c) that it would be boring—after all, how many Indiana farmers could I write about before I slipped into a coma?